elsololobo254g/dsc-phase-1-project-v2-4/README.md

     3. imdb.sql  database.
 Chosen because of the movie_ratings and movie basics tables within the sql database.

+CONCLUSIONS

+1. The English Language is by far the most dominant language.

+2. The months of January to April and September to October are considered dump months where movies don't do quite well.

+3.Documentary, Action, Fantasy and Comedy have been the best genres.

+4. The international market brings in more money than the domestic market.

 Files in This Repository
 The following files are located in this repository: